Navigation

 • Your labour has been going on for some time and isn't progressing.

-Remember, your doctor or midwife will only recommend a caesarean, if it’s the best thing for you and your baby.
+Your doctor or midwife will only recommend a caesarean if it’s the best thing for you and your baby.
 You can ask them about the risks and benefits before you give your consent.

-It’s important that you understand exactly what’s involved if you’re considering this option.
-You should tell your midwife or doctor as early as possible.
-They’ll offer you the chance to talk to a health professional trained in providing support.
-You can talk through any concerns about vaginal birth with them.
-They’ll explain your birth options, including what pain relief you can have.
+You should tell your midwife or doctor that you’re considering a caesarean as early as possible.
+They’ll want to talk to you about the reasons why.
+They will also want to make sure you have accurate information to help you make a decision.
+You may be offered the chance to talk to a health professional trained in providing support.
+They’ll talk through your birth options with you, including what pain relief you can have.

-They’ll also explain the risks and benefits of a caesarean section compared to a vaginal birth.
-Some of the main ones are listed here.
+Your doctor or midwife will go through the risks and benefits of choosing to have a caesarean section compared to a vaginal birth with you.
+These will be very individual to you.
+But some of the main ones are listed here.

-• You can plan when and where your baby is born, and it may make you feel more in control.
+• You can plan when and where your baby is born.
+This may make you feel more in control.

-• After a caesarean, you’re likely to need to stay in hospital for longer.
-It can also take longer to get back to your usual activities, like driving.
+• After a caesarean, you may need to stay in hospital about one to two days longer than with a vaginal delivery.
+It can also take longer to recover and get back to your usual activities, like driving.

 • Your wound is likely to be sore for the first few days and sometimes for months afterwards.

 • A caesarean is a major operation.
-There are several possible complications for you and your baby.
+There are several possible complications, including infection, bleeding and injury to organs.
+Serious complications are more common with the number of caesareans you have.
 See the section on Complications for more information.

 Preparing for a caesarean section